Skip to main content

 Pause

-Introduces Scenario pause for a given duration.
+Introduces Scenario start delay or pause for a given duration.
 It's useful for cases when some Scenario start should be delayed or paused in the middle of execution.

 Example: In this example, we will delay the startup of the Scenario by 10 sec.